Follow These STD Testing Recommendations

 To prevent these health complications, we recommend testing for hepatitis B, HIV, and syphilis as part of our prenatal care services.
 We also recommend that at-risk pregnant women get screened for gonorrhea and chlamydia.

 If you’re concerned about STDs and would like to know more about STD testing and treatment, book a consultation.
 You can count on the highest quality services delivered in a respectful, confidential, and supportive environment.
-Schedule your appointment with Dr. Lingenfelter by using the online booking tool or call our office in Princeton, West Virginia.
+Book an appointment with Dr. Lingenfelter by using the online booking tool or call our office in Princeton, West Virginia.